canonical/curtin/doc/topics/overview.rst

 Networking commands have the following environment variables available to them:

 - ``WORKING_DIR``: This is simply for some sort of inter-command state.
-It will be the same directory for each command run and will only be deleted at the end of all partitioning_commands.
+It will be the same directory for each command run and will only be deleted at the end of all network_commands.
 - ``OUTPUT_INTERFACES``: This is the target path for an interfaces style file.
 After all commands have been run, a file should exist, formated per interfaces(5) that describes the systems network setup.

 Extraction of sources